hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 will be deleted as soon as it closes.
 And do not call `close()` while `waitForStateChange()` is running in another thread.

-### Reading and writing to an audio stream
+### Reading and writing to an src.audio stream

 There are two ways to move data in or out of a stream.
 1) Read from or write directly to the stream.
 2) Specify a callback object that will get called when the stream is ready.

 The callback technique offers the lowest latency performance because the callback code can run in a high priority thread.
-Also, attempting to open a low latency output stream without an audio callback (with the intent to use writes) may result in a non low latency stream.
+Also, attempting to open a low latency output stream without an src.audio callback (with the intent to use writes) may result in a non low latency stream.

 The read/write technique may be easier when you do not need low latency.
 Or, when doing both input and output, it is common to use a callback for output and then just do a non-blocking read from the input stream.
 Then you have both the input and output data available in one high priority thread.